 - Work values – what people believe is important; the focus of their efforts

-Organizations are therefore challenged to place people in leadership positions that are appropriate to their skills, time applications and values.
+Therefore, organizations are challenged to place people in leadership positions appropriate to their skills, time applications and values.

-In some companies, at least 50 percent of leaders are operating far below their assigned layer.
+In some companies, at least 50% of leaders operate far below their assigned layer.
 Either they’ve skipped a level and never learned what they need to know, or they’re clinging to an old mode of managing that was successful for them in the past.
 They have the potential to be leaders, but it remains unfulfilled.

 The Leadership Pipeline and Succession Planning

-Replacement planning is still the norm in organizations, but it doesn’t address the leadership issues these companies face.
+Replacement planning is still the norm in organizations, but it doesn’t address these companies’ leadership issues.
 Most jobs must change to keep pace with newly evolving markets, products, business structures and leadership requirements.

-Organizations that attempt to designate a replacement now for a job that may open in three years will end up basing decisions on obsolete specifications.
+Organizations attempting to designate a replacement for a job that may open in three years will end up basing decisions on obsolete specifications.
 In addition, mergers, acquisitions, downsizing, delayering, globalization and the Internet have a profound impact, with some jobs disappearing altogether.

 The concept of a talent inventory drives some succession planning, but it is a flawed concept from a pipeline perspective.
 Talent does not necessarily equate with performance.
 Charan, Drotter and Noel offer a new definition for succession planning: “perpetuating the enterprise by filling the pipeline with high-performing people to assure that every leadership level has an abundance of these performers to draw from, both now and in the future.”

 To increase your succession planning effectiveness, follow these guidelines:

 - Focus on performance.
 High performance is the admission price for future growth and development.
 Full performance across all leadership levels is the succession planning objective.